hmrc/init-prototype/docs/maintainers/runbooks/how-to-spin-down-idle-heroku-apps.md

 2. Run `sbt generateSpinDownList` to update your spin-down-list.txt to additionally remove any prototypes from the list which were updated during the week

-3. Run `sbt spinDownPrototypes spin-down-list.txt` to turn off the remaining prototypes
+3. Run `sbt "spinDownHerokuApps spin-down-list.txt"` to turn off the remaining prototypes

 4. Post into the previous thread on slack, setting it to "[x] Also send to #community-prototype "